-The heart is a muscular structure about the size of your fist, connected to the rest of your body by a 60,000-mile network of blood vessels.
-Shaped more like a cone than the Valentine we picture, the heart lies slightly to the left of the center of your chest, protected by the breastbone (sternum) in front, the spinal column in back, and the lungs and ribs on both sides.
-The heart is positioned so that the tip of the cone points toward your left hip.
+The heart is a muscular structure about the size of your fist.
+It connects to the rest of your body by a 60,000-mile network of blood vessels.
+The heart lies slightly to the left of the center of your chest, protected by the breastbone (sternum) in front, the spinal column in back, and the lungs and ribs on both sides.
+The heart is positioned so that the bottom tip points toward your left hip.

 In a lifetime of 68 years, the human heart will typically beat 2.5 billion times.
 That amounts to about once a second, every minute of your life--considerably faster during exercise and slower when you sleep.
 Although the heart only weighs between 7 and 15 ounces (depending on your size and weight), it can pump five or more quarts of blood a minute.
 Each day, your heart pumps about 2,000 gallons of blood throughout your body--enough blood in a lifetime to fill more than three supertankers--and is strong enough to drive a single drop of blood throughout your entire body in about 24 seconds.